yigitdemirkapu/Moviendow/README.md

 Search, list and view details of movies and series that are located under <b>http://omdbapi.com</b>

+Requirements:

+You need to provide an API key, which can be retrieved from omdbapi.com, in Constants.swift file to have an access to the API

 Tech stack:

 <b>Swift Package Manager</b> for the dependency management